silvae86/silvae86.github.io/_pages/teaching/2021/ESIN_SIBD/esin/project.md

 Here are some last minute checks to do before sending in your work.

-- Did you run your whole script on a blank database in the Server? does it run without errors?
+- Did you run your whole script on a blank database? does it run without errors?
 - Did you validate your HTML and CSS?
 - Do all your web pages render correctly in the browser, without 404 errors (use the browser inspector for this)
 - Does your ZIP file actually contain everything that is expected?